By Kaye A. Thomas

 A more accurate estimate

 There are problems with the simplified method described above.
 It doesn’t take into account various ways the conversion income might affect your tax return.
-For example, this added income might cause you to lose part of your dependent care credit, or part of your exemptions.
-Furthermore, the simplified method doesn’t take into account any differences in your income or deductions, or changes in the tax law.
+For example, this added income might cause you to lose part of your dependent care credit or some other tax benefit.
+Furthermore, the simplified method doesn’t take into account other differences in your income or deductions, or changes in the tax law.

 To get a more accurate estimate of the actual tax cost of the conversion, a tax pro might take your prior year return and redo it, plugging in not only the added income from the conversion but also estimated adjustments for other significant changes.
 Normally it isn’t necessary to go through all the same detailed work you would do in preparing an actual return, but it can be helpful to work through the return, rather than just tack a number onto your taxable income.
 That way, unpleasant surprises are less likely.